ZacAguas/flux/docs/raymarching.md

 ## What is Raymarching?

-Raymarching (also called ray casting) is a technique for rendering 3D volumetric data.
+Raymarching is a technique for rendering 3D volumetric data.
 Instead of rendering surfaces (like traditional 3D graphics), we:

 1. Cast a ray from the camera through each pixel
 2. Sample the 3D volume texture at regular intervals along the ray